rudylee/blog-octopress/source/_posts/2017-01-11-setting-up-l2tp-vpn-to-bypass-great-firewall-of-china.markdown

 cat index.md | more
 ```

-In the file, you will find instructions on how to connect to the L2TP server all different operating systems.
+In the file, you will find instructions on how to connect to the L2TP server from all different operating systems.